arananet/Tapuino-Reloaded/README.md

 3. Use a serial TTL programmer and the Arduino IDE to upload the code into the ATMEGA.
 4. Plug an MicroSD card with all the taps and enjoy the power of the Tapuino!

+Update 24/05/2017: If your Atmega328 is blank without bootloader you can take advantage by upload the bootloader and firmware directly to the atmega using an ISP like the USBASP.
+On the ISP folder there is a hex file that include the bootloader plus the firmware (tapuino) for oled screens.

 # Bill of materials